Kossoff Burst: Description

 The guitar is a 1959 Gibson Les Paul in sunburst finish and it weighs 8.68 lbs.
 Just behind the tailpiece there are a number of dents and scratches, possibly caused by strings being fed through the stop bar tailpiece.
 In the early 1970s the guitar's neck was broken near the fifth fret.
 Luthier Sam Li repaired the break.
-A compelling detail is the fact that the bridge pickup screw coil of the Kossoff Burst bridge PAF has a very old rewind repair.
-The screw bobbin is physically mounted backwards on the baseplate and reverse wound with Formvar magnet wire.
-The age of the tape, repair history of the guitar and manner of the repair strongly point to a guided rewind done by a highly skilled and experienced luthier.
-Sam Li is well known for his finishing and wood working skills, but also known for his "unconventional" pickup repairs, traits also exemplified by his work on another legendary guitar: "Greeny," the Peter Green Burst now owned by Kirk Hammett of Metallica.
-The guitar headstock of the Kossoff instrument has been rebuilt from the fifth fret and painted in a red lacquer.
 The body and neck of the guitar are Honduran mahogany and the maple top cap on the body is beautifully bookmatched maple.
 The bridge is an unoriginal ABR1 and the bridge pickup volume pot is unoriginal.

 Legacy

 The guitar has been recreated and reissued by Gibson's Custom Shop.
 Gibson had the original guitar digitally scanned, and measured.
 They claim to have documented the guitar in intimate detail in order to recreate the original guitar.